zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-6.md

 Joan says, “I want to look 25 again.”
 George says, “That’s ridiculous.
 Nobody who is 45 can look 25.”
 That’s true; I’m 45 and I will  never look 25.
 In fact, even when I was 25, I didn’t look 25!
 George says, “People w ho get Botox, have facelifts, or tummy tucks look weird (look strange).”
 “Boto x” (Botox) is a chemical substance that is injected or put into your skin on your face  so that you have fewer wrinkles.
 It makes your skin smoother.
 It also make s your skin unable to move so that when you smile or try to have some expression  on your face, your skin just stays the way it is; it doesn’t move.
 It looks very str ange.
 It’s very popular among a lot of people here in Hollywood; the y get Botox, especially women, but not just women.
 “To have a facelift” (one word) is to remove lose skin on your face, making it tighter.
 The idea is to try to make you look younger.
 A “tummy tuck” is a surgical procedure that cuts away fat an d skin from your abdomen – from what we call your tummy, which is in the middle part of your body.
 The idea of a tummy tuck is to make you look thinner .

 Joan says that people who get Botox, have facelifts, or tu mmy tucks look weird because they don’t go to the best plastic surgeons.
 A “surg eon” is someone who does surgery.
 A “plastic surgeon” is a medical doctor who d oes surgeries that make people look better or younger.
-Joan says, “I won’t m ake that mistake (I won’t go to any thing but the best plastic surgeons).”
+Joan says, “I won’t make that mistake (I won’t go to any thing but the best plastic surgeons).”
 I f you ever are in Los Angeles and you pick up one of the weekly entertainment m agazines or newspapers, which are often distributed for free at cof fee shops and restaurants, you can open up the newspaper or magazine and you can see advertisements from doctors who are plastic surgeons.
 It’s sort of funny;  they’re so popular here in Los Angeles that they advertise in the newspaper.
 Us ually, the advertisement has a beautiful woman in a bikini who has a very – how should we say – large top of her body and a very small bottom of her body, o bviously the result of plastic surgery.

 Joan says, “Help me decide (meaning help me make a decision  George).
 Should I get liposuction and a nose job, or should I g o all out and get breast implants?”
 “Liposuction” is a type of plastic surgery tha t removes unwanted fat from your belly – your abdomen, your tummy.
 It pulls the  fat out of your body so